 Pro Comfortable to wear for extended periods

-The earpieces' tips are slightly angled and allows for a more comfortable and deeper, more secure fit into the ears.
+The earpieces' tips are slightly angled and allows for a more comfortable, deeper and more secure fit in the ears.

 Pro Cable is durable and does not tangle easily

-The headphone cable is covered by a fabric material as sleeving.
+The headphone cable is covered by a fabric sleeve.
 Not only does this make the cable look and feel expensive, but this also adds to the cable's durability.
-This also helps to prevent the cable from tangling easily.
+This also helps prevent the cable from tangling easily.

 Pro Easy control of smartphone/music player functions

-The 1More Triple Driver's inline remote has three buttons which will allow you to pause/play tracks, answer/end calls as well as adjust the volume.
+The inline remote has a metal casing with three buttons that allow you to control tracks, respond to calls as well as adjust the volume.

 The remote is compatible with Android and iOS devices.

 These in-ears incorporate a lot of metal in the build, with the earpieces, the in-line remote as well as the 3.5mm plug predominantly made out of metal.
-This gives the headphones a nice heft and quality feel in the hand.
+This gives the headphones nice heft and a quality feel.